HypothesisWorks/hypothesis/paper.md

 # Hypothesis for Testing Scientific Software

 Python has a rich and thriving ecosystem of scientific software, and Hypothesis is helpful for ensuring its correctness.
-This is particularly useful for foundational libraries on which the scientific software ecosystem is built, but any researcher who tests their software in Python can benefit from these facilities.
+Any researcher who tests their software in Python can benefit from these facilities, but it is particularly useful for improving the correctness foundational libraries on which the scientific software ecosystem is built.

-For example, it has found bugs in astropy [@astropy:2018] and numpy [@DBLP:journals/cse/WaltCV11], both of which are foundational libraries on which a significant amount of research is based.
+For example, it has found bugs in astropy [@astropy:2018]^[e.g. https://github.com/astropy/astropy/pull/9328, https://github.com/astropy/astropy/pull/9532] and numpy [@DBLP:journals/cse/WaltCV11]^[e.g. https://github.com/numpy/numpy/issues/10930, https://github.com/numpy/numpy/issues/13089, https://github.com/numpy/numpy/issues/14239].
-In particular it has proven very effective at finding numerical stability issues in such software.

 Additionally, Hypothesis is easily extensible, and has a number of user-provided exceptions for specific research applications.
 For example, hypothesis-networkx^[https://pypi.org/project/hypothesis-networkx/] generates graph data structures,